 It will probably

-take me until the end of the week to
+take me until the week before classes begin to

-get all the relevant links updated, but the ones that are live now
+get all the relevant links updated, but you can explore the ones that are live now

 for the resources available here.